How to Get an Apartment With Bad Credit

 Renting with bad credit requires some extra effort, so we have compiled a few ways it's possible:

-Another way is to find a renter who wants to sublet their apartment.
-In that case, they will be the original renter on the lease, so your bad credit may not be a problem for the landlord.
+Another effective way is to find a renter who wants to sublet their apartment.
+In that case, they will be the original renter on the lease, so your bad credit may not be a problem.
 The original renter will be responsible until the lease expires.
 However, you still have to undergo a credit check and provide sufficient financial proof to get approved.

 You can also explore the rental housing programs by the United States government.
 The government and non-profit housing assistance programs may be ideal for low-income individuals, such as: